Adamant-im/ETH-transactions-storage/README.md

 ```

-That way two endpoints will be available:
+This way two endpoints will be available:
 - `/ethtxs` used to fetch Ethereum transactions by address
 - `/aval` returns status of service